duke-shiny-ed/website/content/project/hypothesis-testing/index.md

 This app will allow you to explore hypothesis testing from beginning to end, giving you skills to:

 - Identify appropriate null and alternative hypotheses for a problem scenario, and effectively interpret test conclusions in terms of the hypotheses/practical scenario.
 - Properly calculate and interpret test statistic, p-value, and alpha level, and understand how to use them to make a conclusion.
-Understand how sample size can affect test statistic and p-value.
 - Correctly define and interpret Type I and Type II errors, and calculate their probabilities, given various parameters such as alpha, sample size, and testing power.
 Understand the conditions/assumptions under which each type of error may occur.

 ## Instructions

+The app is optimally viewed in full screen on the Google Chrome browser.
 For the best experience with the Hypothesis Testing App, try following these steps:

+### Step 1: Overview

-1. Check out the Overview page for a big-picture look at hypothesis testing, as well as the introduction of our running example and other small tips about the app's functionality.
+Check out the Overview page for a big-picture look at hypothesis testing, as well as the introduction of our running example and other small tips about the app's functionality.

+### Step 2: Null/Alternative Hypotheses

-2. Head to the Null/Alternative Hypotheses page to see the interactive sidebar and choose your parameters for your hypothesis test.
+Head to the Null/Alternative Hypotheses page to see the interactive sidebar and choose your parameters for your hypothesis test.
 Then, read about how the hypotheses are formed, and view the distributions graphically!

+### Step 3: Test Statistic/P-Value

-3. Next, visit the Test Statistic/P-Value page to explore how to calculate the hypothesis test results, compare values to make a conclusion, and observe your results on a plot.
+Next, visit the Test Statistic/P-Value page to explore how to calculate the hypothesis test results, compare values to make a conclusion, and observe your results on a plot.

+### Step 4: Type I/Type II Error

-4. Then, you can look at the Type I/Type II Error tab for an explanation of the kinds of errors that can occur in hypothesis tests and how to reduce them.
+Then, you can look at the Type I/Type II Error tab for an explanation of the kinds of errors that can occur in hypothesis tests and how to reduce them.

+### Step 5: Quiz

-5. Finally, take a quiz on the Quiz tab to test your knowledge and see if you're a hypothesis test expert!
-Visit the Resources tab for some further reading if you're interested.
+Finally, take a quiz on the Quiz tab to test your knowledge and see if you're a hypothesis test expert!

+### Optional Step 6: Resources

+If you're interested in further information, like testing parameters other than the population mean or a t-distribution calculator, check out the Resources page for more!

-You can reset parameters and re-run the hypothesis simulation at any time, so be sure to try out different scenarios to see what happens!
+You can reset parameters, re-sample the data, and re-run the hypothesis test simulation at any time, so be sure to try out different scenarios to see what happens!

+---
-##### Created by Abbey List for the ShinyEd project at Duke University, Summer 2020.
-Hosted by the Duke University Statistical Science Department.
+*This app was was developed by Abbey List as part of the Summer 2020 Duke Shiny Ed program.*